sandypockets/extra/README.md

 * Admins can create, edit, or delete stories, users, and comments
 * Admins can create new Admin users
 * Admins can create, edit, or delete static pages (About Us, Terms of Service, etc)
+* Admins can leave internal comments within the Admin dashboard

 ## 🛠 Getting Started